cse110-sp23-group16/The-Mystical-8-Ball/README.md

 **Response voice**
   - Text speech function to read up responses from the magic 8-ball.
   - It is just the default text-speech api.

+**Delayed Response**
+ - The loadingAns function in App.js is called when the button is clicked (line 20 index.html).
+This displays the answer as loading while the answer is being picked randomly.
+The getElementByID method and .value of it's return gets the reference with the specified value.

+**Sound Effect on click of Button**
+  - The sound function in App.js is called when the button is clicked (line 20 index.html).
+It uses the audio file in the assets folder, which plays a mystical sound effect on the click of the button.The new Audio method is called to access the audio file and set to a variable that's used to play the audio.
+The play method loads and starts the playback of the audio file defined.